-Beginning in 2019, St. John’s Lutheran School will be part of the Wisconsin Parental Choice Program (WPCP).
+Continuing in 2021, St. John’s Lutheran School will be part of the Wisconsin Parental Choice Program (WPCP).
 For students selected by the state, families receive a voucher that pays their students' St. John's Lutheran School tuition in full.

-Under Act 59, we are able to allow all incoming and current families with children in Kindergarten-8th
+We are able to allow all incoming families with children in 4K

-We encourage you to take advantage of this special one-time offer for current students enrolled at St. John’s Evangelical Lutheran School.
+We encourage you to take advantage of this opportunity to enrolled at St. John’s Evangelical Lutheran School.